aamnah/notes.aamnah.com/_posts/2014-08-27-rsc-book-the-linux-command-line.md

 tags: ['linux', 'free']
 ---

-Fantastic book.
-Download "The Linux Command Line" book for new users/devops/sysadmins
+Fantastic book for new users/devops/sysadmins